hpcc-systems/terraform-azurerm-hpcc-logging/README.md

 <br/>

 ## Requirements
-This module requires a running Azure Kubernetes Service before deployment.
+This module requires a running Azure Kubernetes Service.
+To avoid create a cycle, first, deploy your Azure Kubernetes Service cluster before attempting to deploy this module.
 <br/>

+## Limitations
+* Private connection is not yet supported. `internet_query_enabled` and `internet_ingestion_enabled` must be set to true.
 <br/>

-## Inputs
+## Input variables
 <br/>

 ### Appendix A